 Thankfully, educational institutions are taking note, and there's an increasing trend towards utilizing persuasive and serious games in all levels of education across the globe.
-Business simulation games are a specialized form of experiential learning focused entirely on improving business acumen by tapping into students natural aptitude for technology coupled with their love of gamified environments.
+Business simulation games are a specialized form of experiential learning focused on improving business acumen by tapping into students' natural aptitude for technology coupled with their love of gamified environments.

 Here are 5 reasons why your students will enjoy and benefit from business management simulation games as educational technology learning tools:

-1. Risk Free Learning
+1. Risk Free Learning and Coping with Uncertainty

 One of the foundations of the 'learning by doing' concept of business games is the acceptance of failures, and the ability of deriving valuable learning from them.
 According to Professor Steve Blank at Stanford University, this very tenet is what made Silicon Valley become the unique and striving start-up hub it is today, and it is an invaluable skill for students to get a handle on before embarking on their journey as working adults.
 But before you send your students out into the world to lose all their savings on a badly executed venture, there's a safer way of helping them to first learn how to navigate the landscape of a real company: business simulations.

-What makes business strategy games an excellent tool to practice real world business decision-making skills is that everything happens in a risk free simulated learning environment, where students are encouraged to try out different strategies, observe the results, monitor market fluctuations, then pivot their direction, all without real-life reprecussions.
+What makes business strategy games an excellent tool to practice real world business decision-making skills is that everything happens in a risk free simulated learning environment, where students are encouraged to try out different strategies, observe the results, monitor market fluctuations, then pivot their direction, all without real-life repercussions.

 See Manisha Kumari's comment on the risk free simulated business environment in How to Improve Student Employability with Business Simulation Games.

-2. Multiplayer Environment
+2. Competitive Multiplayer Environment

 With the surge of massively multiplayer online games, most college and university students today are familiar with, and tend to prefer an environment where they get to interact with other players in either a cooperative or competitive fashion.
 Games like this are bringing millions of people from around the world together in virtual worlds, mirroring the phenomenon of increased internationalization and cross-border cooperation between businesses as well.